 Ruttman’s ambitious portrait of Berlin is perhaps the greatest achievement of this little movement.
 Its scope is practically absurd, touching on all hours of the day and all walks of life in a city of over four million people.
 It begins with a train, charging through the countryside en route to the city’s central train station.
 Then it arrives, spectacularly.
 Ruttman revels in the hustle and bustle of this transportation hub, featuring signs for all manner of destinations and crowds of rushing commuters.
 This obsession with vehicles keeps up through all of the film’s five chapters.
 The rush of automobiles down the city’s boulevards is thrilling, especially at night, and at one point Ruttman even takes on an actual roller coaster ride.

 But Berlin: Symphony of a Metropolis isn’t focused entirely on the inanimate objects and impersonal hoards that give Berlin its violent physicality.
 This is equally a film about living things.
 A juxtaposition of marching soldiers and radicals around a soap-box resolves not necessarily with a clear stance but with a grander sense of thriving, dangerous political life.
 A trip to the zoo not only momentarily entertains us, but gives Ruttman a whole bank of animal images to return to throughout the film.
-These lions and monkeys are almost used as punctuation, question marks and exclamation points that add to a montage of starving children and platters of food at a sumptuous banquet.
+These lions and monkeys are almost used as punctuation, question marks, and exclamation points that add to a montage of starving children and platters of food at a sumptuous banquet.
 The final, nocturnal act spins among the bright lights of cinemas and cabarets, before tossing us back out into the world.

 Ruttman’s accomplishment is two-fold.
 The film can be treated as a historical document, a uniquely informative record of what Berlin felt like in the 1920s.
 Yet, as Cavalcanti explains in the beginning of Nothing But the Hours, if it weren’t for monuments every city would be the same.
 Berlin: Symphony of a Metropolis is a portrait of modern urbanity.
 Its mood, its pace and its language of simultaneity and poetry in movement are more relevant now than ever.
-Today more than 50% of the world’s population live in cities, and by 2050 it’s estimated to reach 80%.
-In the decades since Ruttman, Ivens, Sheeler and Strand made these films, their accomplishments have only become more exciting.
+Today more than 50% of the world’s population lives in cities, and by 2050 it’s estimated to reach 80%.
+In the decades since Ruttman, Ivens, Sheeler, and Strand made these films, their accomplishments have only become more exciting.